newatoms/guides/set-adword-campaign/reamde.md

 * Highlight what makes you unique
-  - What is it that you offer that sets you apart from your competition.
+  - What is it that you offer that sets you apart from your competition?
 This can be a promise, a tool, a vision, etc.

 * Include prices, promotions, and exclusives